-Che Guevara acquired Cuban citizenship and, after having worked as a doctor, military commander, president of the National Bank and minister, he traveled to, and set up his base in, Ñancahuazu, 250 km SW of Santa Cruz.
+Che Guevara acquired Cuban citizenship and, after having worked as a doctor, military commander, president of the National Bank and minister, he set up his base in, Ñancahuazu, 250 km SW of Santa Cruz, Bolivia.

 Che received little support from the local people and local communist party, and eventually in 1967, after months of guerrilla warfare, Che Guevara was captured and executed in La Higuera, Bolivia.
 His body was flown to